vVv-Keys/PROCESS-MANAGEMENT-LINUX/README.md

 # Contributions
 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.

+Will  also make a version for windows once this is finished..
+Then just a random version off some kind of framework of KDE sorts and see if we can get it to produce some kind of weird results LOL - stay tuned!